dkmullen/frontend-nanodegree-mobile-portfolio/README.md

 - Changed `querySelectorAll` to `getElementsByClassName` in `updatePositions`.
 - Put the calculations for moving the pizza into a separate loop and store them in an array (`phaseCalc`) to avoid forced synchronous layout.
 - Reduced the number of pizzas from 200 to 35 which isn't discernable on a max-width wide screen.
 Could make this responsive and reduce the number on smaller screens.
+- Declared the variable `phase` outside of the loop to avoid it being created repeatedly.
+- In `document.addEventListener` changed querySelector to get ElementById and moved this value out of the loop.

 Average time to generate the frames when scrolling ranges between 0.18ms and 0.45ms.